kontent-ai/delivery-sdk-js/readme.md

 ### Remapping json responses

-In some scenarios you might want to store `json` response for later use and use SDK to map the response for you.
+In some scenarios, you might want to store `json` response for later use and use SDK to map the response for you.
 There are 2 ways you can map previously stored `json`:

 ```typescript
 const result = await deliveryClient.item<Movie>('codename').toPromise();